 I have been through other bouts of depression, so I know I won’t cut my life short.
 I have never sunk that low, and I have confidence I won’t this time.

 I know it’s okay to be by myself or just with my kids.
 I know how to have special time at home and how to connect.
 I have the tools.
-I just need the willpower.
+I just need the willpower to adjust to this change.

-I am extremely grateful for my privileged position in that I am not an essential worker and can stay at home.
+I am grateful for my privileged position in that I am not an essential worker and can be safe at home.
 My family and I keep each other safe, and we have enough to eat.
 I am deeply saddened by the suffering of so many in the world.
+My anxiety has increased, despite these statements.

 Except for with a few friends and a few online taiko activities, I have slowly withdrawn.
 I read email only once a day because many cause me anxiety, and some I don’t read at all.
 I exercise less.
 I even passed down chances to talk with friends, something I never would have done, even just days ago.
 I asked to take a couple weeks off from my taiko group because I am tired of smiling or looking attentive without actually connecting with the faces I see.